 Further, we must continually manage and monitor our platform and detect violations of our terms of service.
 If a significant amount of conduct that violates our terms of service was not detected and remediated by us in a timely manner, or if a significant amount of information was perceived by members or the media to violate our terms of service, whether or not such perceptions were accurate, our brand, business and reputation could be harmed.
 This risk increases as our platform continues to grow.
 In the event our members do not agree with our policies and procedures or their implementation, such members could decrease their usage of us (or cease using us entirely), which could have a material adverse effect on our business or our results of operations for any period.
 Additionally, there is a risk that members will make communications that may be viewed as representing certain political viewpoints, leading to public perceptions that we endorse those viewpoints, regardless of whether or not such perceptions are accurate.
-There can be no guarantee that current or future negative publicity, complaints, allegations, political controversies, investigations or legal proceedings with respect to our reputation could harm our ability to attract and retain business and consumer members.
+There can be no guarantee that current or future negative publicity, complaints, allegations, political controversies, investigations or legal proceedings with respect to our platform, even if baseless, will not generate adverse publicity that could damage our reputation.
+Any damage to our reputation could harm our ability to attract and retain business and consumer members.